- Report a problem as soon as it happens

 1 Your right to complain

-Under the Package Travel Regulations, you have the right to make a claim for:
+Under the Package Travel and Linked Travel Arrangements Regulations 2018, you have the right to make a claim for:

 - Loss of value (the difference in value between what you booked and what you got)